Harry Allard: The Stupids series

 The Stupids series, written by Harry Allard and illustrated by James Marshall, tells multiple stories about the Stupid family.
 The series includes the books The Stupids Step Out.
 The Stupids Have a Ball, The Stupids Die, and The Stupids Take Off.

 The Stupids Die received the Grand Canyon Reader Award in 1985.

 The series has often been the center of controversy and has landed on the American Library Association's list of the top 100 banned and challenged books in the United States from 1990 to 1999 (27), as well as 2000 to 2009 (62).

 Bumps in the Night

 Bumps in the Night, illustrated by James Marshall, was first published September 1st 1979, then republished September 1, 1996 by Yearling.
 According to the American Library Association, the book was one of the most banned and challenged books in the United States between 1990 and 1999 (56), as well as 2000 and 2009 (93).

 It's So Nice to Have a Wolf Around the House

 It's So Nice to Have a Wolf Around the House, illustrated by James Marshall, was first published in 1977 by Doubleday, then republished March 10, 1997 by Yearling.
 The book was nominated for California Young Readers Medal in 1983.
+The book was made into a short film by the Learning Corporation of America in 1979, which was named to the ALA Notable Children's Videos list that year.